Cleaver: Design

 In contrast to other kitchen knives, the cleaver has an especially tough edge meant to withstand repeated blows directly into thick meat, dense cartilage, bone, and the cutting board below.
 This resilience is accomplished by using a softer, tougher steel and a thicker blade, because a harder steel or thinner blade might fracture or buckle under hard use.

 In use, it is swung like a meat tenderizer or hammer – the knife's design relies on sheer momentum to cut efficiently; to chop straight through rather than slicing in a sawing motion.
 Part of the momentum derives from how hard the user swings the cleaver, and the other part from how heavy the cleaver is.
 Because of this, the edge of a meat cleaver does not need to be particularly sharp – in fact, a knife-sharp edge on a cleaver is undesirable.
 The grind for a meat cleaver, at approximately 25°, is much blunter than for other kitchen knives.

 The tough metal and thick blade of a cleaver also make it a suitable tool for crushing with the side of the blade, whereas some hard, thin slicing knives could crack under such repeated stress.

 Some cleavers have a small hole, at the top front corner, for hanging them on a wall.
 A butcher does not typically lay them flat, as the blade may dull or get damaged.

 Use

 Cleavers are primarily used for cutting through thin or soft bones and sinew.
 With a chicken, for example, it can be used to chop through the bird's thin bones or to separate ribs.
-Cleavers can also be used in preparation of hard vegetables and other foods, such as squash, where a thin slicing blade runs the risk of shattering.
+Cleavers can also be used for preparation of hard vegetables and other foods, such as squash, where a thin slicing blade runs the risk of shattering.

 Cleavers are not used for cutting through solid, thick and hard bones – instead a bone saw, either manual or powered, is used.